megaport/terraform-provider-megaport/docs/resources/vxc.md

 - `ip_addresses` (List of String) The IP addresses of the partner configuration.
 Each entry must be in CIDR notation (e.g., "169.254.100.6/29").
 - `ip_mtu` (Number) The IP MTU of the partner configuration interface.
 Defaults to 1500.
 - `ip_routes` (Attributes List) The IP routes of the partner configuration. (see [below for nested schema](#nestedatt--b_end_partner_config--vrouter_config--interfaces--ip_routes))
 - `ip_sec_tunnel_options` (Attributes) The IPsec tunnel to configure on this interface.
 Requires `interface_type` to be `ipSecTunnel` and the attached MCR to have an IPsec add-on with available tunnel capacity.
 There is one tunnel per `ipSecTunnel` interface; declare multiple interfaces for multiple tunnels.
-These values are write-only: the API does not return the pre-shared key or lifetimes on read, so the provider preserves the configured values and they never show drift. (see [below for nested schema](#nestedatt--b_end_partner_config--vrouter_config--interfaces--ip_sec_tunnel_options))
+The API does not return the pre-shared key or lifetimes on read: `pre_shared_key` is a write-only argument (never stored in state), and the lifetimes are preserved from config so they never show drift. (see [below for nested schema](#nestedatt--b_end_partner_config--vrouter_config--interfaces--ip_sec_tunnel_options))
 - `nat_ip_addresses` (List of String) The NAT IP addresses of the partner configuration.
 - `packet_filter_in` (Number) ID of a NAT Gateway packet filter to apply to inbound traffic on this interface.
 Only valid when this interface is on a NAT Gateway endpoint — the API will reject the request if the endpoint is an MCR or any other vrouter product.
 The provider does not enforce this client-side.
 - `packet_filter_out` (Number) ID of a NAT Gateway packet filter to apply to outbound traffic on this interface.
 Only valid when this interface is on a NAT Gateway endpoint — the API will reject the request if the endpoint is an MCR or any other vrouter product.
 The provider does not enforce this client-side.